akshatha1505/DAA_aba/README.md

 # DAA_aba

-1.Bear and Study gene
+# Bear and Study gene

 A gene is represented as a string of length  (where  is divisible by 4), composed of the letters A, T, G, and C. It is considered to be steady if each of the four letters occurs exactly n/4 times.
 For example, AAGTGCCT and GACT are both steady genes.

-2.Gridland metro
+# Gridland metro

 The city of Gridland is represented as an n×m matrix where the rows are numbered from 1 to n and the columns are numbered from 1 to m.